Aging Well: Radon: ‘Test, don’t guess’

 Radon is a colorless and odorless gas released by the decay of uranium found in soil and water throughout the U.S. Radon decays into radioactive particles that can get trapped in the lungs.

 Radon is the second-leading cause of lung cancer in the U.S., behind smoking, and it kills about 21,000 people each year, estimates the U.S. Environmental Protection Agency.

 Although not everyone exposed to radon will get lung cancer, smokers who breathe higher levels of radon face a significantly higher risk of developing the disease than nonsmokers.

-The good news is testing for radon is easy, and mitigation - which typically costs between $1,500 and $3,000 - significantly can reduce levels of the gas in a home.
+The good news is testing for radon is easy and inexpensive, and mitigation — which typically costs between $1,500 and $3,000 — can significantly reduce levels of the gas in a home.

-The Routt County Extension office, which offers free radon test kits and tracks the results, is noticing that Routt County - considered at moderate risk by the EPA - has a higher radon risk than previously thought.
+The Routt County Cooperative Extension Office, which offers free radon test kits and tracks the results, is noticing that Routt County — considered at moderate risk by the EPA — has a higher radon risk than previously thought.